MUSA-620-Spring-2019/course-materials/README.md

 ## Assignments

 There is one required final project at the end of the semester.
-Each of the five modules will cover several weeks and there will be one homework assigned per module.
+Each of the five modules will cover several weeks and there will be roughly one homework assigned per module.
 Assignments will be assigned at the start of each module and due at the start of the following module.

 For the final project, students will replicate the pipeline approach on a dataset (or datasets) of their choosing.
 The final deliverable will be a web-based data visualization and accompanying description including a summary of the results and the methods used in each step of the process (collection, storage, analysis and visualization).